 You can be as organized or free-form with trench composting as you like.
 There are three methods you can use in your garden.
 All three work well, and they work on the premise that you don't want to immediately plant directly on top of composting materials because the area sinks a bit as the material breaks down.

+- Trench Rotation.
 This is a method of incorporating organic matter into a garden a little at a time while maintaining active growing and path areas.
-You divide the garden into three zones: a trench composting zone, a pathway zone and a growing zone.
+You divide the garden into three zones: a trench composting zone, a pathway zone, and a growing zone.
 Each year, you move the trench compost to a different section of the garden and shift the paths and growing areas as needed.
 By the end of three years, you've composted under every part of the garden bed, and you can start the rotation over again.
 If you like order, this is probably the best method for you.

+- Trenching Between Rows.
 Trenching between rows works in any vegetable or annual garden in which the plants are in evenly spaced rows.
 Plant the crops as usual.
 In the space between the rows, dig a trench for the compostables.
 Fill the trench as you add materials, and the compost nourishes the plants nearby.

+- Dig and Drop.
 This is the easiest way to practice trench composting, and it works even in perennial gardens and shrub borders.
 After you collect a large bowl of vegetable and fruit peelings, take it into the garden, dig a 12-inch deep hole wherever you can find a spot, dump the kitchen waste in, and cover it over.
 It's fast, it's easy, and it requires very little digging.